HyperNylium/Management_Panel/README.md

 > These are all the bluetooth devices I have, sorry...

 ## Things to keep in mind
-- The program will automatically detect your computers desktop location (used for youtube downloader so all video/audio downloaded will be stored on your desktop directory instead of the current working directory that the file launched in)<br> For example: `C:\Users\[user]\Desktop)`
+- The program will automatically detect your computers desktop location (used for youtube downloader so all video/audio downloaded will be stored on your desktop directory instead of the current working directory that the file launched in)<br> For example: `C:\Users\[user]\Desktop\[DownloadsFolderName from settings.json]`

 - All settings that you enable/disable/change will be stored in **settings.json**.
 If you delete that file, you will be reseting all your settings to default

-- When opening your setting file from `Settings > Open settings.json`, it will launch in your default app meaning if you setup vs code to open .json files, then it will launch in vs code
+- When opening your setting file from `Settings > Open settings.json` in the app, it will launch in your default text editor meaning if you setup **vs code** to open .json files, then it will launch in **vs code**

 feel free to reach out if you have any questions or need further clarification 😉